snorthman/EvoNB/README.md

 conda env create -f environment.yml
 ```

-The following example outlines the steps for data preprocessing, model fine-tuning, and testing, along with guidance on using the model to predict mutations within nanobody sequences.
+The following example outlines the steps for data preprocessing, model fine-tuning, and accuracy evaluation, along with guidance on using the model to predict mutations within nanobody sequences.

 #### Data Preprocessing
 ```bash